 The Public Works Department will provide services to the proposed annexation area on an equal basis and level already enjoyed by City of Florissant residents and businesses.
-To clarify specifically for annexation area, the potable water service will be supplied by St. Louis County Water Co., and the storm/sanitary sewer service will be supplied by the St. Louis Metropolitan Sewer District (MSD).
+To clarify specifically for annexation area, the potable water service will be supplied by St. Louis County Water Co., and the storm/sanitary sewer service will be supplied by the St. Louis Metropolitan Sewer District (MSD), as is currently provided.